 We went to the MBK Center.
 One of the older shopping malls in Bangkok and huge.
 After a few Thai meals our teen was craving western junk food.
 So it was KFC or McDonalds, the pic gives our choice away ;).

-Nine tips down and one to go.
+Nine tips down and one to go to complete the list of 10 things to do in Bangkok with kids.
 I promised to close with a list of activities aimed at kids.
 So here we go.

 10 (theme) parks to visit with kids